iglpdc/dmrg101_tutorial/docs/tfim.rst

 Exercise
 --------

-Study the quantm phase transition in the TFIM by measuring the order parameters at each side of the transition and comparing the energy at the critical point with the exact result.
+Study the quantum phase transition in the TFIM by measuring the order parameters at each side of the transition and comparing the energy at the critical point with the exact result.
 The critical point is